Mathématique: Chapter 26

 Young glared at him.

-“Well,” Rush said.
-“Congratulations, I suppose.
-Unfortunately this week—“ he broke off, clearly getting an earful about something if his expression was anything to go by.
+“Ah.
+Congratulations.
+Unfortunately, this week—” he broke off, getting an earful about something if his expression was anything to go by.

 “Is it Vala?”
 Young whispered.

-“—don’t you worry about it gorgeous, it’s not important.
-What I’m trying to say is that I have a very good sense of spatial relationships from my previous background so that makes the geometry easy, but I have an inherent horror of irrational numbers that I—“
+“—don’t worry about it, gorgeous,” Vala said.
+“It’s not important.
+Put another way, I have a good sense of spatial relationships that makes geometry easy, but I have a visceral horror of irrational numbers that I can’t shake for—”

 “Vala,” Young growled.

-“Can we please keep in mind that the man has an extremely low level of security clearance?
+“Can we keep in mind the man has an extremely low security clearance?
 The lowest, in fact?”

 “He must find that terribly demoralizing, don’t you think?”
 Vala said.
 “But I take your point.
 I may have let the word ‘al’kesh’ slip by me, but I didn’t define it for him, handsome, so you can calm down.”